 The requirements for SMP approval and compliance are independent of and in addition to requirements of applicable regulations and standards enforced by other agencies and approval of project-specific dredging work plans by all of the appropriate agencies that would regulate the dredging/sediment removal in IR Site 17.
 The project-specific dredging work plan for any future proposed dredging shall be reviewed and approved by DTSC and, as appropriate, other FFA signatories or their successors to ensure that SMP requirements have been properly incorporated into the work plan.
 DTSC, a FFA signatory, indicates that the California Department of Public Health (CDPH) performs their technical reviews for radiological sites, so it is expected that CDPH will provide technical review of the project-specific dredging work plans to support DTSC review and approval of each project-specific dredging work plan.
-No dredging and/or sediment removal shall be conducted until written regulatory agency approvals, from DTSC and as appropriate other FFA signatories or their successors, have been provided for the project-specific dredging work plan.
+No dredging and/or sediment removal shall be conducted until written regulatory agency approvals, from DTSC and as appropriate other FFA signatories or their successors, have been proveals, for MDTSC and as appropriate other FFA signatories or their successors, have been provided for the project-specific dredging work plan.